 The C-MAPSS dataset serves as a simulated run-to-failure benchmark for engines.
-It contains 4 subsets (FD001–FD004) that differ by number of operating conditions and fault modes, and each subset provides a complete trajectories run to failure and test trajectories truncated before failure.
+It contains 4 subsets (FD001-FD004) that differ in the number of operating conditions and fault modes, and each subset provides complete trajectory runs to failure and test trajectories truncated before failure.
 At each cycle, three operational settings and 21 input channels are recorded, forming a rich multivariate time series.
-FD001 and FD003 simulate a single degradation mode under one operating condition, while FD002 and FD004 introduce six operating scenarios and two concurrent fault modes, increasing prognostic challenge complexity.\\ Thanks to its synthetic yet physics-based generation and standardized structure, C-MAPSS remains the prominent benchmark dataset for RUL estimation, underpinning hundreds of machine-learning studies and fostering reproducible comparisons across prognostic models.
-In \autoref{fig:corr}, the correlation matrices of CMAPSS subdatasets are depicted in a way that constant or less informative input channels are eliminated.
-It is clearly observed that FD002 and FD004, contain more informative input channels than FD001 and FD003.
-We employed a multi-time-window approach using three distinct window sizes for each sub-dataset, consistent with the method used by Li et al \cite{li2023} and ZHOU et al \cite{ZHOU2022344} for data partitioning in RUL prediction.
+FD001 and FD003 simulate a single degradation mode under one operating condition, while FD002 and FD004 introduce six operating scenarios and two concurrent fault modes, increasing prognostic challenge complexity.
+Thanks to its synthetic yet physics-based generation and standardized structure, C-MAPSS remains a prominent benchmark dataset for RUL estimation, underpinning hundreds of machine-learning studies and fostering reproducible comparisons across prognostic models.
+In \autoref{fig:corr}, the correlation matrices of C-MAPSS subsets are depicted; constant or less-informative input channels are eliminated.
+FD002 and FD004 contain more informative input channels than FD001 and FD003, consistent with \autoref{C-MAPSS_datasets}, which shows that FD002 and FD004 involve multiple operating conditions and, for FD004, multiple fault modes, making them the most complex subsets.

-\autoref{fig:corr} shows that FD001 and FD003 have generally lower correlations, indicating more independent channel behaviors, while FD002 and FD004 have stronger inter-channel correlations, suggesting complex operational conditions and possible redundancy, according to the heatmaps that show the linear relationships between input channel readings across the four CMAPSS subsets.
+The study employed a multi-time-window approach with three distinct window sizes for each sub-dataset, consistent with the method used by Li et al.~\citep{LI2023101898} and Zhou et al.~\citep{ZHOU2022344} for data partitioning in RUL prediction of C-MAPSS dataset.

-In \autoref{fig:CMAPSS-sort}, predictions alongside targets, are depicted and it demonstrates accurate engine RUL estimation, particularly in FD001, and FD003 which contain only 100 engines with fewer fault modes in comparison to FD002 and FD004 with more than 250 engines in each and higher fault modes.
+\autoref{fig:corr} shows that FD001 and FD003 have generally lower correlations, indicating more independent channel behaviors, while FD002 and FD004 have stronger inter-channel correlations, suggesting complex operational conditions and possible redundancy, according to the heatmaps showing the linear relationships between input channel readings across the four C-MAPSS subsets.